wrfrohlich/BITalino_Server/README.md

 2.1.2 - Docker:

+!!!
+Raspberry Pi uses the ARM architecture, so won't be compatible with all containers.
+Images need to be built from an ARM base !!!

 * Install the docker: `curl -sSL https://get.docker.com | sh`

 * Add the user: `sudo usermod -aG docker pi`